1. The Spirit of Catholicism – Karl Adam

-12. Psalms and Canticles – Blessed John Paul II
+12. Psalms and Canticles – Pope St. John Paul II

 A great text for praying, reflection and studying the Psalms of the Psalter.
 You can truly hear the voice of Blessed John Paul II in this text.
 I use this text for many of my reflections on the Psalms on this blog.

-13. Psalms and Canticles – Blessed John Paul II and Benedict XVI
+13. Psalms and Canticles – Pope St. John Paul II and Pope Benedict XVI

 This text is part two from the same text above.
 This text however was finished by Pope Benedict XVI after the passing of Blessed John Paul II.
 The Holy Father like his predecessor has a true love for the Psalms and willingness to share that love with the readers of this text.